hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 ## Dismissal

 The primary dismissal method for the Flyout is the dismiss action in the header.
-The Flyout does not support action buttons to "confirm" or "cancel" the Flyout as the component is not intended to perform functions.
+The Flyout does not support action buttons to “confirm” or “cancel” the Flyout as the component is not intended to perform functions.

 Multiple dismissal options are available that can be customized in production with a callback (on `onClose`, or `onOpen`) function: